zipsan/centos7-security/Readme.md

-# CentOS 7 Security Repository docker
+# CentOS 7 Security Repository docker image

-This docker-compose.yml create a security repository for CentOS 7.
+This docker-compose.yml can create a security repository for CentOS 7.

 CentOS Security Repository is not provided globally.
 So some of yum commands for security is not work, for example,